Jullcifer/predator-prey-seasonality/README.md

 <img width="700" alt="BifurcationGridPlot" src="https://github.com/user-attachments/assets/28126f18-e0cc-41f1-981e-a427ef0bd356" />

-To make Poincare plots for selected values of season length run (you can change the values of summer lengths for plots in the same script, if desired):
+To make Poincaré plots for selected values of season length run (you can change the values of summer lengths for plots in the same script, if desired):
 1. `plot_poincare_sections.py`

-Without making any changes to the code, running this script should produce 10 Poincare maps, including following (#1 and #7):
+Without making any changes to the code, running this script should produce 10 Poincaré maps, including the following (#1 and #7):

 <img width="400" alt="plot_1" src="https://github.com/user-attachments/assets/57bb9c6f-f0f9-4206-961b-12991fae9637" /> <img width="400" alt="plot_7" src="https://github.com/user-attachments/assets/2e14cde8-4d91-4795-a092-2eea657a8afe" />

 ## Scripts

 ### rk4_solver.py
-This script provides a Runge-Kutta 4th order solver for solving ODEs.
+This script provides a Runge-Kutta 4th-order solver for solving ODEs.
 It is optimized using numba for performance and can simulate for a matrix of initial conditions for prey (`n`) and predator (`p`).

 ### seasonal_odes.py
 This script defines the system of ODEs for the rodent-mustelid dynamics, adapted from [Tyson et al. (2016)](https://doi.org/10.1086/688665).
 It utilizes parameters from the rodent-mustelid system in Fennoscandia.